Xilinx/Vitis_Libraries/sparse/docs/src/user_guide/L2_spmv_double_intro.rst

 1. Matrix partitioning
 -------------------------------------------------

-As illustrated in the figure below, the matrix partitioning algorithm implemnted in the software includes 3 levels of partitioning.
+As illustrated in the following figure, the matrix partitioning algorithm implemented in the software includes three levels of partitioning.

 .. image:: /images/spmvDoublePartition.png
    :alt: sparse matrix paritioning